ChiaHan-1215/Terra_AnviL_platform_Notes/README.md

 :exclamation: **Step 1:** When logging into https://console.cloud.google.com/, first verify that your Google account has access to the billing account.

 :exclamation: **Step 2:** Check whether the billing account has added Terra as a **Billing Account User**.
-If not, contact CBIIT to follow the steps outlined in this guide: [How to set up billing in Terra](https://support.terra.bio/hc/en-us/articles/360026182251-How-to-set-up-billing-in-Terra-GCP)
+If not, contact CBIIT to follow the steps outlined in this guide: [In Step 2.
+Link the Cloud Billing account to Terra](https://support.terra.bio/hc/en-us/articles/360026182251-How-to-set-up-billing-in-Terra-GCP)

 #### Support and Troubleshooting